Enjoy this previous devotion called “Daily Bread.”

 God loves us so much that not only does he take care of our eternity, he takes care of our day-to-day living!

 He provides the nutrient-rich soil in which grain grows.
-He provides just the right amount of water and sunlight and temperature to grow said grain.
+God provides just the right amount of water and sunlight and temperature to grow said grain.
 He provides farmers who sow and reap the crop.
-He provides the yeast and the oil and the know-how to make bread.
+God provides the yeast and the oil and the know-how to make bread.
 He also provides a government to protect the growing of grain and the making of bread, namely providing protection for us.

 God provides all that we need to support this body and life, just as lovingly as he provided for our eternal salvation – all through his Son, Jesus Christ our Lord!